daooshee/HLA-Face-Code/train_code/README.md

-To avoid randomly cropping too many meaningless patches, we first use [MF](https://github.com/baidut/BIMEF/blob/master/lowlight/mf.m) + [DSFD](https://github.com/yxlijun/DSFD.pytorch) to detection the faces in DARK FACE.
+To avoid randomly cropping too many meaningless patches, we first use [MF](https://github.com/baidut/BIMEF/blob/master/lowlight/mf.m) + [DSFD](https://github.com/yxlijun/DSFD.pytorch) to detect the faces in DARK FACE.
 If you want to skip this step, the detected results have been provided in `./dataset/mf_dsfd_dark_face_train.txt`.